DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture4.md

 ## Introduction to options
 Recall that there is two types of plain vanilla European options:
-- Call option: Gives the holder the right but not the obligation to buy the underlying asset for the strike price K on the expiry date T.
+- **Call option**: Gives the holder the right but not the obligation to buy the underlying asset for the strike price $K$ on the expiry date $T$.
-- Put option: Gives the holder the right but not the obligation to sell the underlying asset for the strike price K on the expiry date T.
+- **Put option**: Gives the holder the right but not the obligation to sell the underlying asset for the strike price $K$ on the expiry date $T$.

-Also recall that an *American* option gives the holder these rights *at any point in time up to and including the expiry date* T.
+Also recall that an *American* option gives the holder these rights *at any point in time up to and including the expiry date* $T$.

 > - also called strike price, or exercise price, or $k$
 > - option premium or value, or price.